-Knee bursitis is inflammation of a small sac of fluid called a bursa.
+Knee bursitis is the inflammation of a small sac of fluid called a bursa.
 There is a number in the knee joint and their function is to lubricate movement between tendons and bone.
 The most common is prepatellar bursitis, also known as Housemaid’s knee.

 Symptoms of prepatellar bursitis

 - Pain and tenderness at the front of the patella (kneecap) and just below it.

 - The swelling may feel warm to the touch.

 - Kneeling is painful, hence the term housemaids knee (carpet layers knee might be more appropriate these days).

 - A visible abscess or lump over the patella.

 If your injury becomes chronic then there may be a tender lump floating underneath the skin on the kneecap.

 What is knee bursitis?